rj60001/autoInputTextContentReplacer/README.md

 * Set the info attribute to the same value as the info element.
 * Call with *onfocus* for **clearValue()** and *onblur* for **restoreValue()**.

-If you have any problems please set an issue.
+If you have any problems please open a new issue.